 No one likes the idea of sharing their living space with mold.
 Mold can cause serious health problems in quite a number of people.
 Even when people are not much impacted by the presence of mold, it is a good idea to get rid of it because mold can cause structural damage to the building.
-If you don’t have a budget to get your home or basement the best dehumidifier to reduce air humidity, there are some remediation for the issue.
+If you don’t have a budget to get your home or apartment the best dehumidifier to reduce air humidity, there are some remediation for the issue.
 Removing mold or mold remediation consists of two steps:

 - Cleaning up existing mold colonies

 When these two steps are combined effectively, Mold Removal becomes possible.
 It is then totally possible to remove microscopic mold spores floating around us.

 Some of the most important steps in effective mold remediation include: